intel/llvm/sycl/doc/developer/ABIPolicyGuide.md

 ### ABI breaking changes window June 15 - September 15 2022

-Since the point when ABI was frozen ~2 years ago we accumulated significant volume of changes, which require breaking ABI.
+Since the point when ABI was frozen ~2 years ago we have accumulated a significant volume of changes, which require breaking ABI.
 We are opening a window to implement these changes.
 During this period of time ABI breaking changes will be accepted.
-All breaking changes still require a good justification.
+All breaking changes will still require a good justification.

 Whenever you need to change the existing ABI, please, follow these steps: